lostindark/DriverStoreExplorer/README.md

 ### Features:
 * Enumerate / List all the packages staged in the current driver store.
+* Support offline driver store.
+* Showing device associated with drivers.
 * Export the list as CSV.
 * Add a driver package to the driver store.
 * Delete a package from the store.
-* Deletion of multiple driver packages (batch mode)
+* Deletion of multiple driver packages (batch mode).
 * Full fledged GUI Supports grouping / sorting on any column.
 * Supports re-arranging of / Selecting specific columns.